 What can be more fulfilling than running your very own clothes shop?
 Promoting your vision of what people should wear and living off of it is a real pleasure.
 Doing this can be as easy as making your own prints for t-shirts.
 Just like it is with art, there is always room for brand new ideas that people are going to love.
 Plus, today, you can take your business online.

 If you’ve already got a brick-and-mortar store in place, this can be an awesome way to instantly blow up your coverage.
 If you don’t – a great way to start nonetheless.
 One way or the other, online clothing business is highly profitable.

 The technicalities behind require a lot of thought of course.
 Depending on your budget, you’ll need to pick the specific way or framework to build your online shop.
 There are tons of ecommerce solutions varying in their quality and technical insight needed on your behalf.
 Some offer more pre-made but also more rigid and expensive features.
 Others let you create a highly customized retail platform but still need a lot of work invested in terms of programming.
-You can see this gap in our comparison guide on Shopify vs nopCommerce.

 Whatever suits the operation of your scale, in this article we will give you the 10 essential tips on how to get started with your ecommerce website.

 1. Define your target audience and medium.
 The very first thing people who start own online clothing store business need to determine is their targeted customer.
 This is something that you might feel you are able to predict from your personal experience but such assumption would actually be wrong.
 A lot of entrepreneurs in clothing business tend to neglect this aspect, but you will have to pay special attention to basing your insight on solid information.
 Take a close look at who are the exact people you are selling to.
 What’s their age and lifestyle?
 After you’ve really come to understand your targeted market niche, keep following the trends and adapt your approach accordingly.